carolinevi/doc_on_the_block/README.md

 # Who are we?
 My name is Caroline Vivanco and this is my Girls Who Code final project!
 I worked on it with my fellow friends, Hajar and Sasha from Girls
 Who Code.
-We are deeply passionate about using tech to provide resources for underprivledged communities - so for our final project we created Doc on the Block.
+We are deeply passionate about using tech to provide resources for underprivileged communities - so for our final project we created Doc on the Block.
 # What is it?
 A web app for users to find doctors near them based on their location and their symptoms.